IanSaunders/ultradaemon/docs/index.md

 #### CP8 &rarr; CP11  <small>(96.2 to 131.5kms)</small>
 ###### Aid stations: Holly Hill, Bluebell Hill, Detling

 As I pulled into aid station 8 there was a nice surprise, my crew were sauntering in at the same time!
 For some reason I thought I was meeting them at the following aid-station, so was very glad to see them.
-After the low points of the previous section and the nearly 100 kms already done, it was going to be refreshing having news legs to motivate me!
+After the low points of the previous section and the nearly 100 kms already done, it was going to be refreshing having new legs to motivate me!

 Before the race I had warned the crew that I would be in-and-out of aid stations in a minute - they were ready and rearing to go.
 Much to their amusement, I needed a good 5 minutes to compose myself at CP8, the pace had been pretty high and running out of water had taken a toll.
 I proceeded to drink 1 cup of water and 2 cups of coke and then ate half an orange, a handful of grapes, and 1 sandwich!
 I was FINALLY ready to go.
 Tanya and I waved farewell to the NDW100-Crew, and we were back on the trail.